digiaiiris/tuntilukkarihelp/README.md

 - Billed, overtime and compensated work entries are shown as non-editable entry rows
 - Bug fix: Recent entry fetching left gaps in the history so that some recent entries could not be used as templates for new entries
 - Bug fix: User could not type hours exceeding 9.9
+- Bug fix: Saving of work entries sometimes resulted in 502 errors

 ## v4